Thom1729/sublime-oracle/README.md

 - Supports Oracle-specific constructs like `pivot` clauses, quoted identifiers, and factored subqueries.
 - Detailed meta scopes for scripting and for the Expand Selection to Scope command.
+- Factored subqueries appear in the symbol list.

 ## Current Limitations